PCMF with Heifetz on Tour

 Angela Sin Ying Chan, violin; Melissa Reardon, viola; Andres Sanchez, cello; Dina Vainshtein, piano

+Program run time is approximately 90 minutes without intermission.
 This concert will be repeated on Thursday, October 12 at the Mountain Top Music Center in Conway, NH.
 Both programs are made possible thanks to generous support from The Robert and Dorothy Goldberg Charitable Foundation.

 Meet the Musicians